tmarktaylor/monotable/README.rst

 --------------------------

 Format function directives select the format function used for the column.
-These are useful for scaling numbers, showing truth values, and changing the format function.
+These are useful for scaling numbers and showing truth values.

 .. testcode::

-    import datetime
     from monotable import mono

-    d = datetime.datetime(2016, 9, 16)

     headings = [
         'units of\nthousands',